“We return to each other in waves. This is how water loves.” – Nayyirah Waheed

 Whether she realized it, or not, Nayyirah Waheed was describing the ebb and flow of love when she wrote “We return to each other in waves.
 This is how water loves.”
 How beautiful, and yet, unfortunately, we do not always “return to each other in waves.”
 Sadly, sometimes we continue to ebb and never return to one another.

-In all of my 50 plus years, I have yet to encounter a perfect relationship.
+In my 50 years, I have yet to encounter a perfect relationship.
 There’s no such thing, whether spousal, parental, sibling, friend, lover, etc..
-There are ups and downs in all relationships, thus the ebb and flow we experience.
+There are ups and downs in all relationships.
+Thus the ebb and flow we experience.
 We are human, and I know of no human that is without fault.
 We have all hurt and been hurt, either deliberately or through negligence.
 However, when there is love, there is forgiveness.

-I doubt Jesus would choose me to be one of his disciples if He walked the earth today; although looking back at his chosen disciples, perhaps he would choose me.
+I doubt Jesus would choose me to be one of his disciples if He walked the earth today; although looking back at his chosen disciples, perhaps he would pick me.
 I’m not perfect, as His disciples weren’t, and I don’t pretend to be.
 I also don’t pretend to be someone that I’m not because I like the person that I am.
 No, I don’t get up every Sunday and make it to a place of worship, but then I am probably more spiritual than I am religious.
 I believe in love and compassion.
-I believe in helping others in need, being truthful, owning my shortcomings, admitting when I am wrong, forgiving and trying to forget, and I believe that there is an ebb and flow in all relationships.
+I think in helping others in need, being truthful, owning my shortcomings, admitting when I am wrong, forgiving and trying to forget, and I believe that there are ebbs and flows in all relationships.

-When I read the above emails that my dad and I had exchanged in 2001, I weep because it is very clear that we loved and admired one another at that point in our lives.
-However, it’s coming up on five years since I’ve seen my dad.
-Our relationship stopped ebbing and flowing, and has become nonexistent – it has ebbed.
+When I read the above emails that my dad and I had exchanged in 2001, I weep because I know that we loved and admired one another at this devastating moment in our lives.
+However, it’s coming up on nine years since I’ve seen my dad.
+Our relationship stopped ebbing and flowing, and has become nonexistent – it has declined.
 The ebb of water is to recede, subside and wane.
 The ebb of love, or any emotion, is to diminish, wane, disappear, fade away, etc..
 There can be no life in a relationship when we no longer return to each other in waves.

 He is my dad.
 I love him, and I have forgiven him, but it is time to let go of the things that have kept me cemented in place for so many years.
 I love you, Dad.
 Godspeed.

-Note: I have replaced Mother with Father in the above quote, as it is more appropriate to my blog.
+Note: I have replaced Mother with Father in the above quote, as it is more appropriate for this blog post.